 No. Bids can be placed at any time during the property advertising cycle.
 The advertising cycle is open from Thursday until Tuesday.
-When the advertising cycle is compled all bids received will be sorted in order of priority.
+When the advertising cycle is closed all bids received will be sorted and ranked in order of priority.

 You can withdraw a bid at anytime during the advertising cycle

 If you decline a suitable property this will count as a refusal.
-Where 3 offers of sutiable accomodation have been refused then your application may be removed from the NYHC register for a minimum of 12 months.
+Where 3 offers of suitable accommodation have been refused following bidding then your application may be removed from the NYHC register for a minimum of 12 months.

 You will be contacted and asked which property you would like to be considered for.